PaperMC/PaperDocs/source/server/aikar-tuning.rst

    Mixed are not as heavy as a full old collection, so having small incremental cleanups of old keeps memory usage light.

    Default is 65 to 85 depending on Java Version, we are setting to 90 to ensure we reclaim garbage in old gen as fast as possible to retain as much free regions as we can.
-My Old flag set had this at 35 which was a bug.
-I had the intent of this flag inverted, as I thought 35 was what 65 does.
-You should not be using 35 for this number.

 #. **G1ReservePercent=20:** MC Memory allocation rate in up to date versions is really insane.
 We run the risk of a dreaded
    “to-space exhaustion” not having enough memory free to move data around.
 This ensures more memory is waiting to be used